zw459123678/xiaozhi-esp32-server/README_en.md

   firmware to your device.
 - Start the device and check your server console logs to verify successful connection.

+## Warning

+This project has been established for a short time and has not passed the network security assessment, so please do not use it in the production environment.

 ## Feature List

 ## Implemented